XamNn/interp-book/src/object.md

-# Object
+# Keyable
-Objects (or Dicts) are the most powerful Value in the language.
+Keytables (or Dicts) are the most powerful Value in the language.
 They contain key-value-pairs.
 Keys and Values can be of any [Type](./type.md).

 Objects can be constructed in a few ways: